 The Austrian universities are distinguished by the wide range of disciplines they offer.
-The higher education system in Austria is subject to the standards of the Bologna Process that is signed by the EU member countries.
+The higher education system in Austria submits to the standards of the Bologna Process, an agreement signed by the EU member countries.

 This cooperation is a way to facilitate the students’ transfer and their ability to pursue studies in other countries of Europe.

 The agreement stated the unification of the higher education system and dividing the university study into three stages as the following:

 Students have to obtain a secondary certificate to join the bachelor stage.
 The study duration is three years: six to eight semesters.

 The study is divided into two parts: theoretical and practical.
 They differ according to the discipline.

 At the end of the study, each student submits research.
 The disciplines offered in the Austrian universities include engineering, physics, chemistry, science, linguistics, history, and others.